awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

 ## Push your image to Amazon Elastic Container Registry<a name="use-ecr"></a>

 Amazon ECR is a managed AWS Docker registry service\.
-Customers can use the familiar Docker CLI to push, pull, and manage images\.
+You can use the Docker CLI to push, pull, and manage images in your Amazon ECR repositories\.
 For Amazon ECR product details, featured customer case studies, and FAQs, see the [Amazon Elastic Container Registry product detail pages](http://aws.amazon.com/ecr)\.

 This section requires the following:
 + You have the AWS CLI installed and configured\.
 If you do not have the AWS CLI installed on your system, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 + Your user has the required IAM permissions to access the Amazon ECR service\.
-For more information, see [Amazon ECR Managed Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.
+For more information, see [Amazon ECR managed policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.

 **To tag your image and push it to Amazon ECR**